A good diverse diet is essential to keeping your Siamese Fighting fish in strong shape.

 Also, don’t worry about not feeding your pet fish.

-In the wild, Betta fish don’t get eaten every day, as in nature the food isn’t always available.
-Actually, a healthy Betta can go without food for up to two weeks, so skipping a day of feeding is totally safe.
+In the wild, Betta fish don’t get to eat to a full belly every day, as in nature the food isn’t always available.
+Actually, a healthy Betta can go without food for up to two weeks, so skipping a day of feeding is totally safe for it.

 Baby Bettas should be fed with nutritious foods such as baby brine shrimp and microworms twice a day.